 A Moirang Parva character consists of royal members, ministers, general, nobleman of the court, attendants, servants, messengers, tribal chief, priest, priestess etc.

 Major and minor characters of Moirang Parva are:

 1. Puritlai - the meek and righteous King.
+1. I WIILIUI the meet and manifesters rame.

 2. Chingkhuba - the Yuvraj, younger brother of the King, father of Thoibi.